sailpoint-oss/developer.sailpoint.com/products/idn/docs/getting-started/authentication.md

 Further Reading: [https://oauth.net/2/grant-types/client-credentials/](https://oauth.net/2/grant-types/client-credentials/)

-This grant type is used by clients to obtain an access token outside the context of a user.
-This is probably the simplest authentication flow, but comes with a major drawback; API endpoints that require [user level permissions](https://documentation.sailpoint.com/saas/help/common/users/user_level_matrix.html) will not work.
-[Personal Access Tokens](#personal-access-tokens) are a form of Client Credentials that have a user context, so they do not share this drawback.
-However, the APIs that can be invoked with a personal access token depend on the permissions of the user that generated it.
+Clients use this grant type to get an access token outside the context of a user.
+This is probably the simplest authentication flow, but it comes with a major drawback: API endpoints that require [user level permissions](https://documentation.sailpoint.com/saas/help/common/users/user_level_matrix.html) will not work.
+[Personal Access Tokens](#personal-access-tokens) are a form of Client Credentials that have user context, so they do not share this drawback.
+However, the APIs that can be invoked with a personal access token depend on the permissions of the user who generated it.

 An OAuth 2.0 client using the Client Credentials flow must have `CLIENT_CREDENTIALS` as one of its grantTypes: